MicrosoftDocs/webview2-win32-reference/1-0-902-prerelease/icorewebview2experimentalclientcertificaterequestedeventargs.md

 #### get_Handled

-You??may??set??this??flag??to??`TRUE` to respond to the server with or without a certificate.
+You may set this flag to `TRUE` to respond to the server with or without a certificate.

 > public HRESULT [get_Handled](#get_handled)(BOOL * value)